Meet our two and four legged healing professionals – therapists, horses, dogs and cats

 You can learn more about Thor in our therapeutic story: The Heavy Load.

-Oliver joined us on Easter Sunday, 2017 and quickly claimed a very special place in everyone’s heart.
+Oliver joined us on Easter Sunday, 2017 as a four year old rescue from an auction and quickly claimed a very special place in everyone’s heart.
 He is incredibly gentle and loving with everyone he meets – people, other horses and even the cats!
-He is also still very young and definitely has a playful side to him and shows lots of curiosity.
+He is also still quite young and definitely has a playful side to him and shows lots of curiosity.

 Read more about Oliver in our therapeutic stories including Teddy’s Story.